EugenMayer/docker-rancher-extra-catalogs/templates/bitbucket/41/README.md

  - `cd <location>`
  - `mv ./data/* ./`
  - `rm -fr ./data`

-## Migration from < 8.6.0.5 ( <52 )
+## Migration from < 6.9.0.2 ( <52 )

-You will need to migrate your database postgresql from 9.4 to 10 - in this case you will need to do something like this
+You will need to migrate your database postgresql from 9.4 to 11 - in this case you will need to do something like this

-_before_ you upgrade the catalog to >= 8.6.0.2
+_before_ you upgrade the catalog to >= 6.9.0.2

 !!!!!!!
 DO A BACKUP OF THE DATABASE BEFORE YOU START !!!!!!!!!

-1. stop the stack
+1. stop your stack

 2. do this
 ```
 ssh rancherserver
 sudo -s
 docker volume create newdb
-docker inspect jira-db-container
-# not down the volume name, we call it jira-volume here
-docker run -v jira-volume:/var/lib/postgresql/9.4/data -v newdb:/var/lib/postgresql/10/data tianon/postgres-upgrade:9.4-to-10
+docker run -v bitbucket-volume:/var/lib/postgresql/9.4/data -v newdb:/var/lib/postgresql/10/data tianon/postgres-upgrade:9.4-to-10
-docker inspect jira-volume
+docker inspect bitbucket-volume
-cd <jira-volume-location>/_data
+cd <bitbucket-volume-location>/_data
 # create an inline backup
 mkdir old-backup
 mv * old
 # now move the migrated data onto our old volume
 docker inspect newdb
 echo "host all all all md5" >> <newdb-location>/_data/pg_hba.conf
-mv <newdb-location>/_data/* <jira-volume-location>/_data
+mv <newdb-location>/_data/* <bitbucket-volume-location>/_data
 docker volume rm newdb
 ```